 Pursuant to the Articles and subject to the applicable laws and regulations, every Director shall be indemnified and secured harmless out of the assets and profits of the Company against all actions, costs, charges, losses, damages and expenses which they or any of them may incur or sustain in or about the execution of their duty in their offices.
-Since the Listing Date, the Company has taken steps in negotiating the appropriate directors' and officers' liability insurance coverage for the directors and officers of the Company.
-In March 2019, the Company has taken out such insurance policy.
+During the year, the Company has taken out the appropriate directors' and officers' liability insurance.